Buenos Aires, an Argentinian jewel with a sprinkle of European flair

 Places we’d recommend visiting in Palermo are The Burger Joint for dinner – which is normally pretty packed so get there early-ish to get a table (there is a lot of space and another bar round the back) – and Queen Victoria Bar, though just for one as it’s expensive even for London prices.
 It’s meant to be a speakeasy, and they almost get what that is, but you can just walk straight in without any special act or password; however, the interior is pretty spectacular.

 The Temple Bar is also pretty cool; nothing too special but we had a great night drinking beer with the roadies of Coldplay after the last gig of their world tour until 5am.
 For a hungover brunch, check out Ninina.
-A great coffee place is Lattente or LAB.
+Great coffee places are Lattente or LAB.

 Famous for its market, San Telmo is a lot more chilled than Palermo, and generally for an older crowd with more classical taste.
 There are still great deals to be had in hip-looking places without getting too touristy though, so fear not!